COMMUNITY GROUP REPORTS

 Challenges (overcome!)

-After a concerted effort we recruited none new volunteer drivers.
+After a concerted effort we recruited nine new volunteer drivers.

-By supporting our fund raising event, our Coffee morning in the Sports and Social Club on Saturday July 25th.
-10am to 12noon.
+Please support our fund raising event; our Coffee morning in the Sports and Social Club on Saturday July 25th, 10am to 12noon.

 Brill Foodbank Collection